 $2,000 Sign On Bonus

-Working under supervision, the Hospital Pharmacy Technician is responsible for reviewing, processing, preparing, filing, labeling and dispensing of medications and supplies as allowable by law and in accordance with organizational and departmental policies.
+Working under supervision, the Retail Pharmacy Technician is responsible for reviewing, processing, preparing, filing, labeling and dispensing of medications and supplies as allowable by law and in accordance with organizational and departmental policies.

 EXPERIENCE and EDUCATION

-A minimum of 2 years of work experience as a licensed pharmacy technician is required.
-Candidates with previous pharmacy technician work experience in an hospital or inpatient setting will be given preferred consideration.
+A minimum of 2 years of paid work experience as a licensed pharmacy technician in a retail/outpatient setting is required.

 Registration with Texas State Board of Pharmacy (TSBP) as a Registered Technician or Pharmacist Intern is required and national certification with Pharmacy Technician Certification Board (PTCB) is preferred.